-For the sake of proportionality, the respondents were not asked to provide the exact monetary impact, which would be burdensome to estimate, but were requested to provide the magnitude of impact, i.e. negligible impact (=1), low impact (=2), medium impact (=3) and high impact (=4).
+For the sake of proportionality, the respondents were not asked to provide the exact monetary impact, which would be burdensome to estimate, but were asked to provide the magnitude of impact, i.e. negligible impact (= 1), low impact (= 2), medium impact (= 3) and high impact (= 4).
 The impact appears as a positive value on the side of benefits and as a negative value on the side of costs.
-Wherever the net impact (the difference of absolute values of benefits and costs) appears to be negative, it is indicated that there is a net negative (monetary) impact from the implementation of the RTS, whereas, the net positive values indicate that there is a positive (monetary) impact from the implementation of the RTS.
+Wherever the net impact (the difference in absolute values between benefits and costs) appears to be negative, it is indicated that there is a net negative (monetary) impact from the implementation of the draft RTS, whereas the net positive values indicate that there is a positive (monetary) impact from the implementation of the draft RTS.

-The individual answers on the magnitude of the impact are weighted by the number of banks that have branches in other EEA countries (for home supervisors) and on the number of banks from other EEA countries that retain branches (for host supervisors).
-The result after applying this weighting is a marginal positive net impact.
+The individual answers on the magnitude of the impact are weighted by the number of banks that have branches in other EEA countries (for home supervisors) and the number of banks from other EEA countries that retain branches (for host supervisors).
+The result, after applying this weighting, is a marginally positive net impact.
 The cost-benefit analysis of this report has been based on the weighted results, rather than on the unweighted results, as they are more representative of the absolute magnitude at European level.
 Nonetheless, and for further information, the summary of the impact, according to the unweighted and weighted approaches, is shown in the following table (where 0 would be a total neutral impact).

-Table 01: Unweighted and weighted magnitude of net impact for Home and Host Supervisors and joint net impact for both these ITS (note: net impact refers both to RTS and ITS impacts).
+Table 1: Unweighted and weighted magnitude of net impact for home and host supervisors and joint net impact for the draft ITS (note: net impact refers to both RTS and ITS impacts)